CJE Direct Phone Line: 781-346-6075 [email protected]

 Each of us learns in our own unique way.
 CJE welcomes students of all abilities.
 Please contact the Hebrew School office with any information that will help our staff establish a positive educational experience for your child at CJE.
 We have an inclusion specialist on staff to assist teachers and students in all aspects of our program.
 All student information is kept confidential.

 In an effort to “be green”, our main form of communication is via email.
 Please be sure that the CJE office has your current email address and cell phone number.
-Parents are welcome and encouraged to contact the directors, at any time, via phone or email, with any questions or concerns.
+Parents are welcome and encouraged to contact the director, at any time, via phone or email, with any questions or concerns.

 Students are expected to dress appropriately and respectfully.
 Boys are required to bring and wear Kippot when they are in the building.
 Girls are also welcome to wear Kippot.
 Outerwear (jackets, coats, etc.) is to be removed when in the building.